FridayOrtiz/timebase/paper/paper.md

 out of skew.
 For an adversary attempting to keep a low profile, internal NTP attacks may create too much noise for very little gain.

+Berkeley Packet Filter is a Linux Kernel subsystem that allows a user to run a limited set of instructions on a virtual machine running in the kernel.
+It is divided between classic BPF (cBPF) and extended BPF (eBPF or simply BPF).
+The older cBPF was limited to observing packet information, while the newer eBPF is much more powerful, allowing a user to do things such as modify packets, change syscall arguments, modify userspace applications, and more[@whatisebpf].

 We intend to show that, with the above factors in mind, ingress and egress NTP communications that are not being analyzed for correctness leaves networks and devices open to covert channel utilization.
+We will construct a covert channel using NTP, leveraging BPF.
 This paper is broken down into the following sections.
 In the background section we will will provide basic terminology and workings of NTP and its communication structure.
 Related works will review past and current analysis related to NTP covert channels.
 The